Badarch/Badarch/README.md

 - 👋 Hi, I’m @Badarch
 - 👀 I’m interested in Game character design
 - 🌱 I’m currently learning Libraries
-- 📫 How to reach me bsagii543im@gmail.com
+- 📫 How to reach me badarch@insur.mn

 <!---
 Badarch/Badarch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.